IamVicky90/IamVicky90/README.md

 16) Feature Engineering, Data pre-processing, with Sklearn's Pipelines and Algorithms.
 17) Data Manipulation with Pandas, Numpy, etc.
 18) In-depth knowledge of Supervised and Unsupervised Machine Learning Models.
-19) In-depth knowledge in Statistics.
+19) In-depth knowledge of Statistics.
 20) Tensorflow and Keras.
 21) Cloud Knowledge in  Azure, AWS (EC2, S3 bucket, Sage Maker), GCP, and Heroku.
 22) Knowledge In AIOPS.